-If you’ve ever wondered if you can use niacinamide with retinol together in the same skincare routine, then you’ll be glad to know that the answer is YES!
+If you’ve ever wondered if you can use niacinamide with retinol together in the same skincare routine, you’ll be glad to know that the answer is YES!
+These active ingredients share a similar pH and work together to improve the visible signs of aging.

 The Benefits of Retinol and Niacinamide

-You may be wondering why you should use retinol or niacinamide, so let’s take a look at some of the benefits of both of these active ingredients.
+You may be wondering why you should use retinol or niacinamide, so let’s look at some of the benefits of both active ingredients.

 The Benefits of Retinol